Hot Wheels: 2000s

-2004

 In 2004, Hot Wheels unveiled its "Hot 100" line of 100 new models.
 These included mostly short-lived lines of cartoonish vehicles such as Tooned (vehicles based on the larger Hot Tunerz line of Hot Wheels created by Eric Tscherne), Blings (boxy bodies and big wheels), Hardnoze (enlarged fronts), Crooze (stretched out bodies), and Fatbax (super-wide rear wheels and short bodies).
 Fatbax models included vehicles such as the Toyota Supra and Corvette C6.
 These vehicles did not sell as well as Mattel expected, and many could still be found in stores throughout 2005.
 Mattel also released 2004 First Editions cars with unpainted Zamac bodies.
 They were sold through Toys 'R' Us and were made in limited numbers.

-2005

 In 2005, Hot Wheels continued with new "extreme" castings for the 2nd year, debuting the Torpedoes line (skinny bodies and outboard wheels) and Drop Tops (flattened rooflines and wheel arches that extend above the car's roofline), in addition to 20 "Realistix" models.
 The rest of the line included the standard 12 Treasure Hunts, 10 Track Aces, 50 Segment Series Cars, and 50 Open Stock Models.
 Four Volkswagen "Mystery Cars" were offered as a special mail-in promo.
 Each Mystery Car came with a special voucher.
 Upon collection of all 4 vouchers, one was able to send away for a special 13th Treasure Hunt, a VW Drag Bus.

 Hot Wheels also unveiled its new "Faster than Ever" line of cars, which had special nickel-plated axles, along with bronze-colored Open-Hole 5 Spoke wheels.
-These adjustments supposedly reduce friction dramatically, resulting in cars that are called the "Faster than Ever" series.
+These adjustments supposedly reduced friction dramatically.
 The first run of these cars were available for a limited time only, from the beginning of October towards the end of November 2005.

 Also, a continuation of the movie Highway 35 called Hot Wheels AcceleRacers was created, taking place two years after the events of Highway 35.
 It is featured in four movies and many short segments where the drivers (old ones, gangs, like Teku, Metal Maniacs, the evil Racing Drones, and the stealthy Silencerz).
 All of the shorts and previews of the movies were placed on a temporary website that was deleted shortly after the last movie.